Syd Bycroft: Coaching and management career

-He then qualified as a coach and working for Doncaster, he brought through players such as Alick Jeffrey.
+Bycroft qualified as a coach and working for Doncaster, he brought through players such as Alick Jeffrey.

 He had a brief spell as joint manager for Doncaster in February 1958 with former teammate Jack Hodgson following the surprise departure of Peter Doherty.
 The club was already struggling and within his tenure as manager it lost 10 of its 15 games and was relegated into the third tier.
 A new manager was appointed and Syd went back to coaching for a year, leaving the club at the end of that season in 1959.

 Later life

-Syd maintained a strong interest in the game, particularly in the Rovers.
+Bycroft maintained a strong interest in the game, particularly in the Rovers.
 His grandson Richard Cooper was a professional with Sheffield United, Lincoln City and Exeter City during the 1980s.

 Bycroft died after a long illness in 2004.
 At his funeral, his coffin was lowered into his grave covered in a Rovers flag.
-A minutes silence was held before the match with Torquay United, the Doncaster players wearing black armbands during the match as a mark of respect.
+A minute's silence was held before the match with Torquay United, the Doncaster players wearing black armbands during the match as a mark of respect.